richardjharris/yomikun-database/notes/future_ideas.md

    to handle this.

 ## seijiyama improvements

-  - maybe go back and add names with kana-only surnames, as we can still use the forename data.

   - go back and scrape missing cards (currently we ignore things we have
     \> 5 hits for)